Databricks SQL CLI

 To authenticate, you must provide the Databricks SQL CLI with your warehouse’s connection details.
 Specifically, you need the Server hostname and HTTP path values.
 You must also product the Databricks SQL CLI with the proper authentication credentials.

-To use Databricks personal access token authentication, create a personal access token as follows:
+To use Databricks personal access token authentication, you must create a personal access token.
+For details on this process, see Databricks personal access token authentication.

 There are no setup requirements to use OAuth U2M authentication.